SPANDigital/presidium/content/_reference/06-landing-page.md

 # Configure

-If you wish for your documentation to have a landing page, you can achieve this by editing your `_config.yml`, so that no section has `/` as its url:
+If you want your documentation to have a landing page, edit your `_config.yml`, so that no section has `/` as its url.

+Change this:

 ```yml
   - title: "Overview"